>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 >> > > OTHER CASE LAW - LAWSUITS (TORT):

-Case Law for Lawsuits is huge, extensive, expensive if you lose, expensive if you win and full of pot holes!
+Case Law for Lawsuits is huge, extensive, expensive if you lose, expensive if you win and full of potholes!
 A key role of a court is to give detailed reasons, not on why a party wins, but why a party lost.
 This means you can read the Analysis / Reasons part of a decision and get a real taste of what a parent did wrong in the lawsuit - and not make the same mistake!!
-If you feel wronged or ripped off by a CAS, you must express the wrong commited as a 'tort' term and provide evidence of it that exceeds the 'balance of probabilities' or has greater 'weight' then any evidence provided by a CAS in it's own defence.
+If you feel wronged or ripped off by a CAS, you must express the wrong committed as a 'tort' term and provide evidence of it that exceeds the 'balance of probabilities' or has greater 'weight' then any evidence provided by a CAS in it's own defense.
 A common pitfall is to claim a wrongdoing that overreaches the evidence you have or to make a claim with no evidence at all, just your own say-so.
-If you lose, you pay most or all of a CAS' legal cost from $5,000 to $100,000.
+If you lose, you pay most or all of a CAS' legal cost from $5,000 to $100,000 or more.
 It turns any CAS abuse so far into a brutal nightmare where the CAS rapes and robs you of your family and then you have to pay them on top of that!!!!
 Ugh!

 You really need competent legal representation to avoid being burned at the stake here!
 There's very little room for DIY!

-The decisions here are about CAS cases, but other lawsuit cases in unrelated conficts are used to demonstrate legal principles to influence the outcome.
+The decisions here are about CAS cases, but other lawsuit cases in unrelated conflicts are used to demonstrate legal principles to influence the outcome.
 What is morally 'right' is not how a court rules, what is 'legal' and allowed by various laws and previous decisions!
 Sorry, that's not what you expected, I know.
 It's a fact there are far more possible mistakes that can be made that would undo all the right things you do in a case, which makes reading cases and taking notes of the mistakes made by others all the more important.
 When a party loses but fails to pay, the winning party can then obtain an enforcement order from the court which means you lose your home and all other assets to make up the Costs order.
 Make sure your grounds to sue is supported by evidence that would be accepted by the court.

-Read these cases and take to heart the mistakes of others so you don't repeat them:
+Read these cases and take-to-heart the mistakes of others so you don't repeat them:

 (Some long case names are paraphrased on this list. .pdf files have full case names)